 How long does the process take?

-If you're buying the bonds as a gift to mark a specific occasion, you'll need to plan ahead.
+If you're buying the bonds as a gift to mark a specific occasion, you'll need to plan ahead and apply in advance.

 What happens if the child wins?